lsst-ts/ts_mtm2_controller/README.md

 - [disp_ims.yaml](config/disp_ims.yaml) has the information of displacement sensors used in the independent measurement system (IMS).
 - [stiff_matrix_m2.yaml](config/stiff_matrix_m2.yaml) is the stiffness matrix of M2 mirror.
 - [stiff_matrix_surrogate.yaml](config/stiff_matrix_surrogate.yaml) is the stiffness matrix of surrogate.

+## Script

+Some useful scripts are in `script/` directory.

+1. `m2`: Initialization file in the Linux system.

 ## Log Data